GET INVOLVED

 How much time can I have?

-Down to Clown with an Open Mic of short acts, followed by two rotating guest hours.
+Down to Clown began with an Open Mic of short acts, followed by two rotating guest hours.
 But with the rise of more open mics around town, we found ourselves with a surplus of folks looking for longer chunks of stage time for that nebulous space between 'act' and 'show.'

 Looking for inspiration?